 Proposal 2

+If single_tile_in_pic_flag is equal to 1, brick related syntax is not presented in the VVC draft [1].
+So, it is not distinguished whether the tile has a further brick splitting when single_tile_in_pic_flag is equal to 1.
+To solve this ambiguity, the following is proposed.

-Aa bitstream conformance constraint is proposed that single tile is disallowed to have multiple bricks.
+A bitstream conformance constraint is proposed that single tile is disallowed to have multiple bricks.

 It means that single tile is prohibited to have multiple bricks in the picture, when single_tile_in_pic_flag is equal to 1.